Barbe-Bleue/osx-env-install/README.md

 ## git 🚀
 `git_alias` is my personal git config.
 Edit this one if you don't want to use it.

-## start 👌🏻

-Open a terminal and type in the osx-env-install folder

-`./install.sh`

 # 🍏 MacOSX Install 🖥